Review work hours in a time tracking calendar

 Calendar view for tracked time in Timen

-See time by month, week, or day
+See work hours by month, week, or day

 Day view in Timen calendar